CoherentLabs/StarterGuide/guide/content/chapters/chapter-8/index.md

 An `Observable model` is a smart object which will automatically push itself for update when some of its properties are changed.
 This is especially useful in situations where we need to keep an active state (as is our case in the inventory active item).

-To create an Observable model, we’ll just need to add the following code in our `model.js` file:
+To create an Observable model, we’ll just need to create the `observableModel` in our `model.js` file in the `engine.whenReady`:

 ```
     engine.createJSModel("PlayerModel", model);